AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Release Date {#release-date}

 The release date for Cloud Manager release 2023.11.0 in AEM as a Cloud Service is 2 November 2023.
-The next release is planned for X December 2023.
+The next release is planned for 7 December 2023.

 ## What's New {#what-is-new}